hack401/hack401-home/README.md

 ### Details

 - Workshop leaders will need to be available from 9:30a-7:30p on June 1st
-- The submission window for workshop proposals is open through **Monday May 6, 2019** (subject to submission volume)
+- The submission window for workshop proposals is open through **Friday May 10, 2019** (subject to submission volume)
-- We intend to accept **5-10 workshops** for this event.
+- We intend to accept **4-6 workshops** for this event.
 Acceptance criteria is based on topic relevance, diversity between workshops, presenter experience, accessibility to participants, etc.
-- You will work closely with a group of **5-15 high school aged participants**.
-Volunteers may be available as needed.
+- You will work closely with a group of **10-25 high school aged participants**.
+Volunteers will be available as needed to help assist you in running your workshop.
 - If your workshop is not selected for this event, don't fret!
 We plan on holding more hackathons in the future.